brothertoad/notes/media.md

 - Malcolm Gladwell - Outliers
 - &#197;sa Larsson - Sun Storm (Rebecka Martinsson number 1)
 - Harry Dolan - Bad Things Happen
-- Martha Grimes' Richard Jury mysteries - already have first two
+- Martha Grimes' Richard Jury mysteries - already have first three
 - Patrick Quentin - Puzzle For Fools and subsequent - also check for his books under other names
 - R. S. Hadji - look for lists

 ### Music and other audio
 - BBC Radio adaptations of Lord Peter Wimsey
 - The Beat Bugs
+- Tim McGraw - It Felt Good On My Lips
 - George Harrison - Let It Roll (remastered songs)
 - Mary Chapin Carpenter - Passionate Kisses
 - Keith Whitley - When You Say Nothing At All - also Alison Krauss version